Author, Historian and Filmmaker

 I had been helping some people with a film about the B-29, and that led to the idea of making a television documentary about Black Jack.
 In retrospect, a book would have been far easier, but I don’t regret what we tried to achieve with "Black Jack’s Last Mission".
 To order the DVD and learn more about the B-17 and her crew, visit B17BlackJack.com.

 What was it like working with former pilot Ralph De Loach?

 Unfortunately, he remembered very little about his wartime service.
 But taking him back to New Guinea and "Black Jack" was a dream come true, the experience of a lifetime.
 I’ll always remember what he said as we landed at Port Moresby: “I never thought I’d see Seven Mile again”.

-Rod Pearce, David Pennefather and Richard Leahy?
+Talk about working with Rod Pearce, David Pennefather and Richard Leahy

 It was very interesting to meet and work with these truly “hands on” people.
 I trace serial numbers by digging out loading lists from the archives or peering at photos through a magnifying glass, they get serial numbers by diving to the bottom of the sea and prying the Radio Call plate from the cockpit!

 Tell about some of the articles you have written